codophilic/LearnSpring/Spring Security.md

 	- ExceptionTranslationFilter: Translates security exceptions to HTTP responses.
 	- **Flow**: Each filter performs a specific task and passes the request to the next filter in the chain if the task is successfully completed.
 If any filter fails, it may interrupt the flow and return a response immediately (e.g., an unauthorized error).
 - **Servlet**: After passing through all security filters, the request reaches the servlet, which processes it and generates a response.
 The response goes back through the filter chain (if any post-processing is required) and is sent back to the client.
-- By using **DelegatingFilterProxy**, **FilterChainProxy**, and **SecurityFilterChain**, Spring Security provides a flexible and powerful way to handle various security concerns in a modular and configurable manner.
+- By using **DelegatingFilterProxy**, **FilterChainProxy**, and **SpringSecurityFilterChain**, Spring Security provides a flexible and powerful way to handle various security concerns in a modular and configurable manner.

 - Lets create a spring mvc project, first lets download only spring dependencies and use java beans for spring based configuration.